 This term, some of our children have also successfully completed their bikeabilty course, helping them to understand how to ride their bicycles safely on the road.

 This term Year 6 have worked hard to create products for their mini-enterprise sale.
-They worked together to produce a wide range of exciting items including: Christmas decorations, sweet cones, cakes, wands and slime which they sold to make money for our end of year trip.
-As part of this topic, the children developed many of their star learning skills by working together, listening carefully to one another, speaking clearly to persuade others to buy their products and by being independent.
-They also developed their computing skills by creating engaging PowerPoints to encourage the rest of the school to come to the sale and their writing skills to persuade everyone to attend.
+They worked together to produce a wide range of exciting items including: Christmas decorations, sweet cones, cakes, biscuits and slime which they sold to make money for our end of year trip.
+As part of this topic, the children developed many of their star learning skills by work together, listening carefully to one another, speaking clearly to persuade others to buy their products and by being independent.
+They also developed their computing skills by creating engaging PowerPoints to encourage the rest of the school to come to the sale.
 The sale was a great success due to the commitment and enthusiasm shown by all the children.